open-cluster-management-io/open-cluster-management-io.github.io/content/concepts/architecture.md

 ## Hub cluster

-The _hub_ cluster is the common term that is used to define the central controller that runs in a Kubernetes cluster, The hub cluster aggregates information from multiple clusters by using an asynchronous work request model.
+The _hub_ cluster is the common term that is used to define the central controller that runs in a Kubernetes cluster.
+The hub cluster aggregates information from multiple clusters by using an asynchronous work request model.